Post industrial revolutionary

 Ellen MacArthur is no typical environmentalist and it is fair to say that she chose an unconventional route to the role.
 If indeed that is her role.
 For MacArthur insists that the current 'green' approach of maximising efficiencies and ad hoc recycling will simply delay the inevitable moment when we run out of essential resources.
 As a result, she has established a foundation to advocate far more radical change to the way we design and manufacture the products that support our lives.

-The Ellen MacArthur Foundation is a charity that aims to make people fundamentally rethink how they go about engineering a more sustainable future and it came about because of the direct experiences she has encountered on her celebrated travels.
-As she endured loneliness and hardship on her famous sailing journeys, MacArthur became used to treating every resource she carried as finite.
-Every calorie of food and drop of diesel had to be planned and accounted for to minimise weight in preparation for racing.
+The Ellen MacArthur Foundation aims to make people fundamentally rethink how they can engineer a more sustainable future and came about because of direct experiences she encountered on her travels.
+As she endured loneliness and hardship on her sailing journeys, MacArthur became used to treating every resource as finite.
+Every calorie of food and drop of diesel had to be planned and accounted for to minimise weight.

-Initially, MacArthur had maintained a clear distinction between the two types of life, simply because a solo voyage is so extreme.
+Initially, she maintained a clear distinction between the two types of life, because the demands of a solo voyage are so extreme.
 "You are disconnected from the things that we are so used to.
 Your mobile phone won't work and money is completely useless.
-You might as well throw it over the side, because it just makes the boat heavier.
-You are in a different world where you manage all your resources minute by minute, hour by hour.
-But you are also far more connected to the things around you...
-You are disconnected, but connected in a different way."
+You are in a different world, where you manage all your resources minute by minute, hour by hour.
+But you are also far more connected to the things around you... you are disconnected, but connected in a different way."
 After years of adjusting back to 'normal' life after each journey, she began to question just what 'normal' meant.

 She became more concerned when she began to research how much oil is left.
-While the figure is much disputed, and new techniques such as drilling for shale oil may change calculations, many sources state that, at current usage rates, the world could run out of oil in 40 years.
-"Oh, my God," says McArthur.
-"That's in my lifetime!"
+While the figure is much disputed, and new techniques such as drilling for shale oil may change calculations, many sources state that, at current usage rates, the world could run out of oil in 40 years."That's in my lifetime!" says McArthur.

-Once her interest had been sparked, a long process of research and learning followed.
+A long process of research followed.
 Slowly, she passed the point of considering efficient use of resources to be the goal to aim for.
-While it is an essential element of longer term plans, efficiency will only delay the inevitable day when resources run out, she states.
-To avoid that, she asserts the end goal must be a closed loop economy.
+While it is an essential element of longer term plans, efficiency will only delay the inevitable day when resources run out, she says.
+To avoid that, she asserts that the end goal must be a closed loop economy.

-"I don't even like the word 'sustainability', because to me it's [about] our future," she says.
+"I don't even like the word 'sustainability', because to me it's [about] our future," says MacArthur.
 Many people are lulled into a false sense of security by following advice to put out their recycling and switch off lights, because they think that points the way to a sustainable future, she suggests.
-But, insists MacArthur, there is nothing sustainable about such lifestyles, because far more drastic action is needed: "If your only solution for the future is to be more efficient, that's not a way out, because all it does is buy you more time... using less is not a destination to get to.
-It's a necessity, but it's not shaping the future so that it works. "
+But, she insists, "if your only solution for the future is to be more efficient, that's not a way out, because all it does is buy you more time... using less is not a destination to get to.
+It's a necessity, but it's not shaping the future so that it works."

 "Maybe you won't buy things.
 Maybe you'll rent things that are then returned to the manufacturers, so that they recover those materials at the end of their life," she suggests.
-Rather than buy a cheap washing machine, a family could purchase 3,000 wash cycles.
-The machine would then be refurbished, or broken down and remanufactured by the original supplier, a strategy that could also encourage manufacturers to make more durable products.
+Rather than buy a cheap washing machine, a family could purchase 3,000 wash cycles, she proposes.
+The machine would then be refurbished or broken down and remanufactured by the original supplier, a strategy that could encourage manufacturers to make more durable products.

 The prices charged for goods might need to become more transparent, too.
-"Are we really paying the real price for our goods?"
-MacArthur asks.
+"Are we really paying the real price for our goods?" she asks.
 And the way products are presented may need to be rethought, she adds.
 "When I go shopping and come home with loads of packaging, I feel guilty.
-You know that, no matter what, most of it is going into landfill, because quite frankly we don't have amazing recycling facilities, as we live on a small island [MacArthur lives on the Isle of Wight].
+You know, no matter what, that most of it is going into landfill, because quite frankly we don't have amazing recycling facilities as we live on a small island [she lives on the Isle of Wight].
 We've been around the facility, which is amazing... but it's a linear system.

 "If all that packaging goes into big biomass generators or, even better, gets broken down into compost and goes to all the farms on the island and becomes food for the next cycle – which can absolutely be done - then you don't feel guilty about the packaging," she adds.
 "It becomes part of the cycle."